ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```python
 S51MapFrame.elementPositionX = 15
 ```
 and I would also like to leave some room on the right hand side of the layout.
+So I will reduce the element width of the net frame to 175.